narf9995/Lands-End/README.md

 The Church says playing for money is a sin.

-A hermit once told me dragons created it...
+A theirmit once told me dragons created it...

 You choose whose right.